 Parker expressed cautious hope that the New Guinea Singing Dogs could be revived.

 "We don't know enough right now about the size of the remaining population and how diverse it is.
 We hope that this will increase interest in these dogs and in preserving them," Parker told Salon.

-Salon also spoke with James McIntyre, director and director of field research at New Guinea Highland Wild Dog Foundation, who conducted all of the field research involved in the study.
+Salon also spoke with James McIntyre, director of field research at the New Guinea Highland Wild Dog Foundation, who conducted all of the field research involved in the study.
 He explained that New Guinea Singing Dogs are very different from the domesticated variety to which so many of us have grown accustomed.

 "if you looked at it from a relative distance, you would say, 'Oh, that's a dog,' but if you were to get a little bit closer, there's something very unique about it," McIntyre told Salon.
 "And you would probably ask somebody, 'Hey, what kind of dog is that?'
 Because there is something that is unique to them that you don't see and haven't seen.
-And a lot of it is the way their eyes are set and all that these dogs are extremely intelligent, athletic, flexible.
+And a lot of it is the way their eyes are set and that all these dogs are extremely intelligent, athletic, flexible.
 They have a very strong predatory urge."

 After noting that it takes a "special kind of person" to keep one of these dogs in their home, McIntyre elaborated that "they don't come when they're called.
 And like I said, they're very predatory, so you don't want to have a little Shih Tzu or your cat out when this dog gets out.
 It's just their nature.
 They're highly predatory.
-They're more cat-like in their intelligence and disposition than they are like a dog, and in their athletic ability they're almost somewhere between a monkey and a cat then they would be a dog.
+They're more cat-like in their intelligence and disposition than they are like a dog, and in their athletic ability they're almost somewhere between a monkey and a cat than they would be a dog.
 They're extremely agile."